 Can students work full time while enrolled in law school?

 Yes.
-Most of our students work full time and schedule their time around studying and their evening classes.
+Most of our students work full time, scheduling their study time and evening classes around work.

 What is the tuition?

 Does California School of Law provide tuition assistance?

 California School of Law provides students with several affordable and attractive installment plans.
 All plans require some payment while attending law school.
 All students enrolled in the California School of Law will be approved for a installment plan.
 Tuition is charged by the semester, not the year, keeping both the principal and interest low.
 To learn more go to Financial-Aid

 Can I observe a law school class in session?